 ATTACH statement adds a new database file to the catalog that can be read from and written to.

--- attach the database "file.db" with the alias inferred from the name ("file") ATTACH 'file.db'; -- attach the database "file.db" with an explicit alias ("file_db") ATTACH 'file.db' AS file_db; -- attach the database "file.db" in read only mode ATTACH 'file.db' (READ_ONLY); -- create a table in the attached database with alias "file" CREATE TABLE file.new_table(i INTEGER); -- detach the database with alias "file" DETACH file; -- show a list of all attached databases SHOW databases; -- change the default database that is used to the database "file" USE file;
+-- attach the database "file.db" with the alias inferred from the name ("file") ATTACH 'file.db'; -- attach the database "file.db" with an explicit alias ("file_db") ATTACH 'file.db' AS file_db; -- attach the database "file.db" in read only mode ATTACH 'file.db' (READ_ONLY); -- attach a SQLite database for reading and writing (see sqlite extension for more information) ATTACH 'sqlite_file.db' AS sqlite (TYPE SQLITE); -- create a table in the attached database with alias "file" CREATE TABLE file.new_table(i INTEGER); -- detach the database with alias "file" DETACH file; -- show a list of all attached databases SHOW databases; -- change the default database that is used to the database "file" USE file;

 ATTACH allows DuckDB to operate on multiple database files, and allows for transfer of data between different database files.